 Reliance peach was developed by Dr. Elwyn Meader of New Hampshire in 1964.

-Peaches are self-fertile so will bear fruit with just one tree.
+Peaches are self-fertile, so they will bear fruit with just one tree.